fcocquemas/rtumblr/README.md

 # RTumblr

+## UPDATE COMING SOON!

+(October 2012) Tumblr has deprecated its v1 API, so that only reading functions now work in RTumblr.
+I'm currently looking at how to best implement the new OAuth API.

+--

 RTumblr is a R interface to the [Tumblr API v1](http://www.tumblr.com/docs/en/api/).
 It can be used to read and write tumblogs directly from R.

 The main goal is to facilitate technical/R blogging directly from your R IDE.
 The end-to-end solution for this is not quite there yet.